AdityaNikam10/e-commerce-/README.md

-# ecommerce
+# E--commerce-website

+****
-## Milestone 1: Project Overview
+## Milestone 1: Project Overview-

-In this we have seen the demonstration of the MERN
+In this milestone, we demonstrated the working of MERN Stack.
+And by using the MERN stack we are going to bulid an e-commerce website

-M-MongoDb
-E-Express JS[used as an API between client and server ] R-React[ this will be our client in case of the application] N-Node js we use for the running of express

-Authentication : login logout signup
-Product page : All the products
-Orders Page : Shows orders for each user payment gateway
+Which is,

+**M - MongoDB** - Used to handle databases

+**E - Express.js** -  Used to easily handle severs

+**R - React.js** - Used for frontedend

+**N - Node.js** - Used with express.js for server handling

+### **Project Features :- **

+#### **Pages**
+1. **Authentication**
+   - Login / Signup functionality.
+   - User validation and session management.

+2. **Product Page**
+   - Displays all available products.
+   - Allows users to view product details.

+3. **Orders Page**
+   - Lists all orders made by the user.
+   - Displays order history and details.

+4. **Payment Gateway**
+   - Integrates a secure payment system.
+   - Handles transactions seamlessly.
+****

 ## Milestone 2: Project Overview -

-In this milestone2 we learned how to setup a develpoment enviroment for a backend project and also started with making bsic UI for login page .
+In this milestone we learned how to setup a development enviroment for a backend project and also started with making Basic UI for Login page.-

-Setting up of the frontend with following commands and packages

-tailwind CSS
-React (npm create vite@latest frontend) setting up of the backend with following commands and packages npm init || npm init -y
+Key Learnings -

+- Learned tailwind css for login page UI
+- Learned to setup basic tools used in backend like -
-express (npm i express)
+  -  express
-mongoose (npm i mongoose)
+  -  mongoose
-cors (npm i cors)
+  -  dotenv
-nodemon (npm i nodemon)
+  -  nodemon
+  -  cookie-parser
+  -  nodemailer etc...
+- And learned Basic react Routing.

+****

 ## Milestone 3: Project Overview -